maanijou/project-manager/README.md

 * make bash_go: Start sh on app image

 ## Available routes and methods
+By default, docker-compose exposes the API on port 3000.

 GET:
 * `/api/v1/health`: To get check API health and availability.